noahm/mouse/README.md

 #Quick Start
 Mouse uses individual modules that can be instantiated onto the \mouse\hole singleton using an unique key.
-Get the singleton of the mouse hole on to a variable or part of the class.
+The first step is to get the singleton of the mouse hole on to a variable or part of the class.
 The instance() function takes two arrays as its parameters.
 Each array consists of a module object key to data pair.

 	/*
 	 * Example #1